lsheks/lsheks.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher on network science and the Science of Success at the Barabasi Lab.
+I am a postdoctoral researcher in network science and the Science of Success at the Barabasi Lab.
 My research is interdisciplinary in nature, and is primarily focused on social networks.
 I have also carried out work related to  public health, blockchain,  infrastructure networks, viral dynamics, financial networks, and other areas.

 Background
 ------